twdatascience/web-scraping-project/README.md

 # Web Scraping Project

 ## Overview
 This project is designed to scrape information from a specified website.
-It utilizes Python's powerful libraries to send HTTP requests, parse HTML content, and extract relevant data.

 ## Installation
 To set up the project, you need to have Python installed on your machine.
 Once you have Python, you can install the required packages using pip.